java-crypto/cross_platform_crypto/docs/argon2_parameter.md

 ## Argon 2 Password-Based Key Derivation Function

 This article is about the parameter for the Argon 2 algorithm.
 It is important to understand what they do to get a key derivation that meets your security standards.
+[Here is the Argon 2 algorithm in different frameworks](argon2.md).

 A lot of implementations just take the parameter in a specific range but give no recommendations about the "right" value.
 Fortunately I found some fixed and named parameter sets in the **PHP Libsodium** documentation.